tapasweni-pathak/Women-GitHubers/women-on-github-scheduler/README.md

 ## Documentation

-For more information about using PHP on Heroku, see these Dev Center articles:
+For more information about using Python on Heroku, see these Dev Center articles:

 - [Python on Heroku](https://devcenter.heroku.com/categories/python)